Aryan-81/Astria-Za_web/README.md

  - Bug fixes and optimization

 ### Acknowledgments:
  - We appreciate the valuable contributions from our community members.
 All contributors will be acknowledged on the website, showcasing the collective effort that went into building this platform.
-You can also showcase your contribution in your Resume.

 Join us in exploring the wonders of the cosmos and making astronomy accessible to all through this exciting collaborative venture!

 ## 💻 Tech Required :